kashifmunir92/SOP_prediction/README.md

 ### Trained Models
 The model can be initialized with Pretrained Chinese BERT (Pytorch).
 I further pretrained the PLM on in-domain dataset to find-tune the language model.
-The resulting weights can be downloaded from CDSW07 machine at: ```/tmp/kashif/PL-Marker/bert_model/```